Deception Valley Lodge is a comfortable and peaceful camp situated on its own private concession.

 Within the main building are a cosy lounge, pub-style bar area and indoor dining room.
 The lodge has an ethnic-African twist; think animal hides and dark wood antiques with colourful rugs and elaborate ostrich-egg chandeliers.

-But it’s Deception Valley’s outdoor lounge area that is the focus of the building, remaining cool with leather sofas and day beds under a high thatched roof with open sides.
-It’s a favourite spot to relax – although you may notice some marks on the sofas; apparently some lion cubs thought so too one night!
-(To put your mind at rest, they now have an electric wire surrounding the deck which they connect at night to prevent this happening again.)
+But it's Deception Valley's outdoor lounge and dining area that is the focus of the building, remaining cool with leather sofas and day beds under a high thatched roof with open sides.
+It's a favourite spot to relax – although you may notice some claw marks on the sofas; apparently some lion cubs thought so too one night!
+(To put your mind at rest, they now have an electric wire surrounding the deck, which they connect at night to prevent this happening again.)

 Off to the side and slightly removed from the main area is a small pool.
 The concrete deck is not the prettiest setting, but the opportunity for a dip in the cool water is nevertheless a welcome relief on a hot day.
 At the other end of the main building is a firepit set in a wooden deck for outdoor dining.

-There are two inter-leading chalets designed for families.
-However, the stairs to the additional loft room are very steep and felt decidedly precarious – we wouldn’t want our children climbing up and down them.
+There are two inter-leading chalets (with two bedrooms and two bathrooms) designed for families.
+There are stairs to an additional loft room however as they are very steep the lodge no longer makes use of this room and has a chain across the bottom of the stairs to prevent use.
 Families might consider, instead, the colonial Kalahari Manor house, which boasts a large, elegant lounge with dining table, two en-suite bedrooms, and an extensive sunny veranda.
-Although very private, it’s within walking distance of the main lodge.
+Although very private, it's within walking distance of the main lodge.
 Booked on an exclusive basis only, for up to four people, it comes fully serviced and includes both a private chef and a private guide with vehicle.

 Activities at Deception Valley Lodge include day and night 4WD game drives and bush walks.
 Although we weren't so fortunate on our game drive, you might spot some of the wildlife that can be found in the area, including lion, cheetah, kudu, giraffe and occasionally even leopard.